Javascript is required to view the menus.

 See more details on the Events page.

-This site is our window to the web, so if your first visit here, we invite you to investigate more. . .
-If you were unaware of the Britain's broad gauge railways, or the Society that actively researches, documents and models it today; perhaps we've already achieved something !
+This site is our window to the web, so if your first visit here, we invite you to explore . . .
+If you were unaware of Britain's 'broad gauge' railways, or the Society that actively researches, documents and models it today; then we've already achieved something.

 We hope you find the site interesting - if so, perhaps you may consider joining the Society; no special qualifications required.

-The Membership subscription is quite reasonable, and will entitle you to our Journal and mailouts, expanding on information about this facinating period of railway operation.
+Our Membership subscription will entitle you to receive our regular Journal and mailouts, expanding on information about this fascinating period of railway operation.

 Britain's Broad Gauge Railways.